chromium/chromium/tools/perf/recording_benchmarks.md

 # To update or add a story

-1. Look in [The WPR Playbook (Googlers Only)]() to see if the story has any maintenance instructions defined.
+1. Look in [The WPR Playbook (Googlers Only)](http://go/wpr-playbook) to see if the story has any maintenance instructions defined.
 If it doesn’t, create an entry and fill it out (you will likely update it as you record).
-2. If you are updating a story, find the story class definition in src/tools/perf/page_sets (codesearching the test name will likely be easiest).
+2. If you are updating a story, find the story class definition in [`src/tools/perf/page_sets`](https://source.chromium.org/chromium/chromium/src/+/main:tools/perf/page_sets/) (codesearching the test name will likely be easiest).
 Copy the story class and add this year as the suffix to the class and the story name.
-Example: CnnStory2019 and NAME='browse:news:cnn:2019'
+Example: `CnnStory2019` and `NAME='browse:news:cnn:2019'`
-Set the tag for this year: TAGS = [ ... , story_tags.YEAR_2019]
+Set the tag for this year: `TAGS = [ ... , story_tags.YEAR_2019]`

 ## Guided Process (Recommended)

 The following command will guide you through all of the steps required to record, validate, and upload a new recording.

 * NOTE: BSS stands for Benchmark or Story Set.
-If you’re recording a system health benchmark, use desktop_system_health_story_set or mobile_system_health_story_set.
+If you’re recording a system health benchmark, use `desktop_system_health_story_set` or `mobile_system_health_story_set`.
 Otherwise, use the actual name of the benchmark.

 ```
 # Desktop:
-vpython3 tools/perf/update_wpr -s "$NAME"  -bss "$BSS" auto
+tools/perf/update_wpr --story="$NAME" --benchmark-or-story-set="$BSS" auto
 # Mobile:
-vpython3 tools/perf/update_wpr -s "$NAME" -d=$ID  -bss "$BSS" auto
+tools/perf/update_wpr --story="$NAME" --device-id=$ID --benchmark-or-story-set="$BSS" auto
 ```
 ## Manual Process (via update_wpr)